 Strength Training Tips for Women

-Strength training has never been just a man’s game, although the advice on the web seems to be all about the boys and their weight lifting toys!
+Strength training has never been just a man’s game, although the advice on the web seems to be all about the boys and their weight-lifting toys!
 Here are a few tips to get you started with women's strength training.

 Tip 1 - Enough Weight?

 Firstly, you need to be lifting enough weight to make the exercise worthwhile.
-Obviously don’t go straight for the 100kg bench press, but make sure what you’re doing is actually at least a little bit strenuous.
+Obviously, don’t go straight for the 100kg bench press, but make sure what you’re doing is actually at least a little bit strenuous.

 The common conception for strength training with women is that doing very light weights will automatically tone up those"bingo wings" and shape that flabby bum is incorrect.
 Unless you want to get muscley, don’t go for the big weights, but you should be tired and sometimes a little bit sore after a workout.